pulumi/pulumi-hugo/themes/default/content/docs/concepts/projects/project-file.md

 #### About `typechecker`

-This option can be set to `mypy` or `pyright` (for other type checkers raise an issue at https://github.com/pulumi/pulumi/issues).
-If set the given type checker will be invoked to check the python code before running the Pulumi program.
+This option can be set to `mypy` or `pyright`.
+(For additional type checkers, file an issue at [https://github.com/pulumi/pulumi/issues](https://github.com/pulumi/pulumi/issues).).
+If set, the given type checker will be invoked to check the Python code before running the Pulumi program.

 ### `config` options